Darwin (Year 3)

 Music

-The children participate in singing during our daily worship where they will explore the meanings of lyrics of hymns during our weekly hymn practise.
+The children will explore the lyrics of hymns during our weekly hymn practise and participate in voice tuition this term.